-Phi Finney McDonald acts for the Lead Plaintiff and Group Members in a class action commenced in the Supreme Court of Victoria against ASX-listed Freedom Foods Group Limited (Freedom Foods or the Company) and Deloitte Touche Tohmatsu (Deloitte) on behalf of investors who acquired Freedom Foods securities between 7 December 2014 and 24 June 2020 (inclusive) (Claim Period).
+Phi Finney McDonald acts for the Lead Plaintiff and Group Members in a class action commenced in the Supreme Court of Victoria against ASX-listed Noumi Limited (formerly known as Freedom Foods Group Limited) (Freedom Foods or the Company) and Deloitte Touche Tohmatsu (Deloitte) on behalf of investors who acquired Freedom Foods securities between 7 December 2014 and 24 June 2020 (inclusive) (Claim Period).
 Australian litigation funder Omni Bridgeway is providing funding for the class action.

 Background